Prof. Dr. D.K. Gupta

 Served as President of IADVL (Indian Association of Dermatologists, Venereologists and Leprologists).

 Dr. D.K.
 Gupta passed away.
-The clinic was renamed Dr. D.K.
-Gupta Memorial Skin Centre in his honour.
+The clinic was institutionalised in his name as Dr. D. K. Gupta Memorial Institute of Skin & Personal Health.

 A Legacy Through Students